microsoft/Reactors/jim-learns-stuff/cool-things-with-python/README.md

 Python is a very versatile language, used for everything from teaching young kids to code, to building complex ML and AI models.
 It’s used by web developers, micro-service developers, infrastructure engineers, and data scientists.

-In this series of Jim Learns Stuff, Jim will be playing with some cool things with Python (some very hot of the presses), including re-creating classic cryptography from the ancient world, embedding Python in a web page, and even making Python run faster!
+In this series of Jim Learns Stuff, Jim will be playing with some cool things with Python (some very hot of the presses), including re-creating classic cryptography from the ancient world, and embedding Python in a web page!

 ## Registration/Live stream links